Annuity Tax Rules and Information

 - Registered / Pension Funds

-For annuities purchased with Registered or Pension funds, all income is 100 percent taxable.
+For annuities that are purchased with Registered or Pension funds, the income from the annuity is 100% taxable in the year that it is received.

 Prescribed & Non-Prescribed Annuities